-We have audited the accompanying financial statements of Prime Bank Limited (the "Bank") and the consolidated financial statements of the Bank and its subsidiaries (together, the "Group"), set out on pages 12 to 108, each of which comprise a statement of financial position as at 31 December 2021 and statements of profit or loss, Statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Prime Bank Limited (the "Bank") and the consolidated financial statements of the Bank and its subsidiaries (together, the "Group"), set out on pages 34 to 129, each of which comprise the consolidated and bank statement of financial position as at 31 December 2022 and consolidated and bank statements of profit or loss, consolidated and bank Statement of comprehensive income, consolidated and bank statement of changes in equity and consolidated and bank statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements give a true and fair view of the financial position of the Group and of the Bank as at 31 December 2021 and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Kenyan Companies Act, 2015.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Group and of the Bank as at 31 December 2022 and of their financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Kenyan Companies Act, 2015.